slembcke/slembcke.github.io/_drafts/WaveSim.md

 })
 </script>

 If the blue line is the water height, can you guess what the red line is?
 (Hint: watch the red arrow.)
 It's the water's vertical velocity.
 When the velocity is up it makes the height move up, and when the height is up it makes the velocity move down.
 Another way of looking at it is that the velocity wave pulls the height wave.
-If you swapped their positions it would make the wave move to the right instead.
-The velocity will be important later when we talk about simulating waves, but for now let's take a shortcut and just animate them.
+If you swapped their positions they would pull wave move to the left instead.
+The velocity will be important later when we talk about simulating waves, but for now let's take a shortcut and just animate the height.

 # A Better Wave